Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Summary and Outlook

-\textit{\textbf{Summary and Outlook.---}} In this \textit{letter}, we show that H.E.S.S. $e^+e^-$ observations demand that a zone of inhibited diffusion must exist around every pulsar that is powerful and close enough to Earth.
-While observations of both PWN and TeV halos around pulsars clearly show that pulsars are able to accelerate $e^+e^-$ to hundreds of TeV, the steep fall of the $e^+e^-$ flux above 1~TeV measured by H.E.S.S. rules out the strong $e^+e^-$ contributions at tens of TeV as suggested by one-zone diffusion models.
-Instead, these observations require a zone of inhibited diffusion around pulsars which allows the $e^+e^-$ to lose energy in the vicinity of the pulsar before reaching Earth.
-Our results further show that any pulsar powerful enough to produce high-energy $e^+e^-$ must be a bright source, either in radio, x-ray or $\gamma$-rays, which has either already been detected, or soon will be detected by telescopes such as HAWC and LHAASO, as well as upcoming instruments such as CTA and SWGO.
+In this \textit{article}, we show that H.E.S.S. $e^\pm$ data demands that a zone of inhibited diffusion must exist around every pulsar that is powerful and close enough to Earth.
+While observations of both PWN and TeV halos around pulsars clearly show that pulsars are able to accelerate $e^\pm$ to hundreds of TeV, the steep fall of the $e^\pm$ flux above 1~TeV rules out the possibility that these $e^\pm$ travel efficiently to earth, as suggested in one-zone diffusion models.
+Instead, these observations require a zone of inhibited diffusion around pulsars which allows the $e^\pm$ to lose energy in the vicinity of the pulsar before reaching Earth.
+Our results further suggest that any pulsar powerful enough to produce high-energy $e^\pm$ must be a bright source, either in radio, x-ray or $\gamma$-rays, which has either already been detected, or soon will be detected by telescopes such as HAWC and LHAASO, or upcoming instruments such as CTA and SWGO.